Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 I hope you're right, sir.

-I am confident too.
+I am confident, too.

-Um of the things that Rove said in his interview with the Washington Times said, you know what?
+One of the things that Rove said in his interview with the Washington Times said, you know what?

-Meaning right now is when a lot of people are just starting to pay attention.
+The campaign's just now starting, meaning right now is when a lot of people are just starting to pay attention.

-We haven't we haven't blown our wad here long before we're we've held it for now.
+We haven't blown our wad here long before.

-So it is it is just beginning right now.
+So it is just beginning right now.

-All this, you know, the Democrats are doing their best to suppress turnout, but the Democrats they can't wait for this election to be over with, folks.
+All this, you know, the Democrats are doing their best to suppress turnout, but the Democrats, they can't wait for this election to be over with, folks.

-They are they're out there worried silly that this thing's dragging on too long.
+They're out there worried silly that this thing's dragging on too long.

 Here, here.

-Uh we got to go to audio soundbite number three.
+Go to audio soundbite number three.

-I I got an oh, I got a montage here that will illustrate this.
+I got a montage here that will illustrate this.

-Drive-by media Democrats just can't stand to wait these three long weeks to get their power back.
+Drive-by-media Democrats just can't stand to wait these three long weeks to get their power back.

 It's killing them.